qlik-download/fort-installer/README.md

 	# WARNING: It might take 5-20 minitues depending on your internet speed
 	# execute following command to check the status of fort deployment
 	qliksense status
+	qliksense status -w

 	# IMPORTANT: Once Fort is running, goto tenant url in your browser and do login, then open another tab https://myfort.example/sense/apps and accept the certificate

+How to clean up:
+	# To remove the fort deployment
+	qliksense uninstall

+	# To remove underlying kubernetes(k3d) cluster
+	qliksense delete

 Usage:
   qliksense [command]